Whonki/Bullet-Hell-Title/README.md

 # The Witherhorde's Interdimensional Emporium
 <details>
 <summary>DEV NOTES (2023,05,19)</summary>

 - I FINALLY MADE A COLLISION HD SYSTEM FOR THE ARMS AHA!!!!!!!
 (I'm losing my mind lol)
 - Music is added to the Boss Fight
 - No NPCs yet :o(
 - ***TEMPORARY*** CUTTING CORNERS WITH HEALTH SYSTEM.
 (NUMBER SYSTEM RATHER THAN A HEALTH BAR)
 - WITHERHORDE BOSS SPRITES ARE POPPING UP BIT BY BIT!!!!
+(YIPEE)
 </details>

 <details>
 <summary>FEATURES</summary>
 - Multitudes of bosses